Creating Citation Styles

 7.Create new components

-If you need a component to act differently for a different reference type, create a new component.
+If you need an element to act differently for a different reference type, create a new component (a component always consists of at least one element).
 For example, you might just want the last name of the cited author to be displayed in an in-text citation.

 8.Creating new templates